Great-grandfather feared for life during violent home invasion

 "You have viciously and violently changed our lives through your totally unprovoked attack and we will never forget it," he said.

-All New Zealanders are entitled to feel safe in their own home, Crown prosecutor Sean Mallett said.
+All New Zealanders were entitled to feel safe in their own home, Crown prosecutor Sean Mallett said.

 The "callous and unprovoked" actions of Todd took that fundamental right away from the "vulnerable" victims, he said.